rrickgauer/blog/entries/masm-instruction-set-table.md

 This is an *incomplete* list of the MASM instruction set.
 I will be adding more instructions as I come across them for work.

 Kip Irvine published a great [book](http://index-of.es/Programming/Assembly/Assembly%20Language%20for%20x86%20Processors%206th%20Ed.pdf) that I use for reference.
+The complete instruction set is on page 652.

 ### Instructions Table